Shadows of The Mighty Eighth

 November 2018.

-A stroll in the late autumn Norfolk sunshine sent me off on a tangent, and a departure from my usual subject matter.
+A stroll in the late autumn Norfolk sunshine in my home village sent me off on a tangent, and a departure from my usual subject matter.
 Three names calling out from a redbrick wall.

 My forbears in the Crook family had roots since the early 1900’s at Overa Cottages, Eccles.
-But as the memory faded of their lost sons who perished in the clay of Flanders, the desert sands of Mesopotamia, or put down roots in Canada; literally just across the railway line from that old house, in 1942, a new world war came to them.
+But as the memory faded of their lost sons who perished in the clay of Flanders or the desert sands of Mesopotamia, or put down roots in Canada, literally just across the railway line from that old house, in 1942, a new world war came to them.

 If you’re familiar with modern house builders, the name Taylor Woodrow is well known, but back in 1942 they were busy in the Breckland fields opposite the Crook farmhouse, constructing RAF Snetterton Heath.
 With that would come the boys of the 386th and 96th Bombardment Groups of the United States Eighth Army Airforce.
 Farm boys from across the ocean?
 A familiar tale.

-Just as the Crook boys had dispersed around the world, another generation of sons found themselves on foreign soil.
+Just as the Crook boys had dispersed around the world, another generation of sons found themselves on foreign soil fighting a war.

 D.O.Steele, Texas USA ’43